-Yet most youth can expect only to remain unemployed or underemployed and to live on less than $2 a day.
+Yet most youth can expect to remain unemployed or underemployed and to live on less than $2 a day.

-By the turn of the century, 50% of the world’s children will be African
+By the turn of the century, 50% of the world’s children will be African.